 Brown added: “In many cases where we have intervened, we have found that people either didn’t know their rights or were being denied their rights to accommodation and entitlement to benefits.
 This needs to be urgently addressed as people’s lives are being badly affected.”

 Jen Ang, partner at human rights law firm Just Right Scotland – who works with destitute migrants and refugees in partnership with the Red Cross and Shelter Scotland – agreed that work was needed to ensure more people accessed their right to accommodation.

-“Our work in the Migrant Destitution Project and in our StrEEt Aware Project [EU homelessness] has demonstrated that increasingly restrictive immigration legislation and policy, together with the social impact of the Brexit vote, has increased destitution and homelessness in migrant and EEA citizen populations across the UK, including in Scotland,” she said.
+“Our work in the Migrant Destitution Project and in our StrEEt Aware Project has demonstrated that increasingly restrictive immigration legislation and policy, together with the social impact of the Brexit vote, has increased destitution and homelessness in migrant and EEA citizen populations across the UK, including in Scotland,” she said.

 In surgeries with EU migrants in Edinburgh, hosted by homeless charity Streetwork, Just Right Scotland found that many people with the right to live and work in Scotland were being denied access to housing, benefit and other forms of support, because advice workers did not understand their entitlements.